nivertech/github-backup/README.md

 on GitHub.
 It will add remotes to your repository for the forks, using names like `github_linus_divemonitor`.
 It will fetch from every fork.

-Then the next pass will download metadata from each fork.
+It downloads metadata from each fork.
 This is stored into a branch named "github".
 Each fork gets a directory in there, like `linus_divemonitor`.
 Inside the directory there will be some files, like `linus_divemonitor/watchers`.
 There may be further